airr-community/airr-standards/docs/ogre/iarc_submission_ncbi.rst

    inference using third-party data, these records MUST be submitted by the original owner of the data.
 These record type will typically be present before the other.
-The metadata annotation of the records SHOULD be MiAIRR compliant [Rebult et al.].
+The metadata annotation of the records SHOULD be MiAIRR compliant [Rubelt et al.].

 3. One or multiple SRA records containing the ``select set`` of reads from (2).
 The aim of these records is to document the number,